laiba9999/BNTA-Server-side-Project/README.md

 The presentation included a description of the application, the reasons behind our choice of topic, the planning stages, a demo of the application, code that we were proud of, and a short Q and A section where we answered questions from the audience.
 <br/>
 ### Slides
-Here are some slides of the presentation.
+Here are the slides from the presentation.
 ![Slide 1](/documentation_images/slide-1.png)
 ![Slide 2](/documentation_images/slide-2.png)
 ![Slide 3](/documentation_images/slide-3.png)